 Ahhh, cold and flu season is upon us again.
 Of all the winter ailments that may befall us, the stuffy, sneezy symptoms that arrive with the common cold are some of the worst.
-Not only are they downright annoying, but not being able to breathe makes it more difficult to do other things like sleep, eat and just about everything in between.
-But before you reach for over the counter medicines to help relieve sinus pressure and congestion, why not turn to some natural ways to help provide relief–pronto.
+Not only are they downright annoying, but not being able to breathe makes it more difficult to do other things like sleep, eat, and just about everything in between.
+But before you reach for over-the-counter medicines for that sinus pressure and congestion, why not turn to some natural ways to help provide relief—pronto.

 7 home remedies for a stuffy nose

 Saltwater washes work to keep the nasal passages open by rinsing out mucus, letting the infectious contents flow out, and keeping the bacterial counts down [source].
 This helps to clear the sinuses, thus providing some relief for your runny nose and preventing the spread of infection.
 It’s called “nasal hygiene,” and is considered therapeutic even though some might find the process a little daunting at first.
 But it does really work!

 For an easy way to DIY your own nasal wash, along with some other suggestions to try, check out our 8 Best Sinus Infection Remedies.
 And for a more detailed explanation on how to do your saline sinus wash, take a look at Make Your Own Saline Rinse.

 Placing a salty solution into the nasal passages is purported to decrease some of the swelling and make the area less habitable for viruses and bacteria.
 You can make your own saline nose drops with just a few simple ingredients, but you will need a dropper.

 Start by mixing 1 cup warm distilled water with ½ teaspoon non-iodized sea salt and ½ teaspoon baking soda in a clean glass jar.
 Shake well until the salt and baking soda have dissolved.